 A. There used to be frequent lapses when earning miles in the program of airline A for flights on airline B because of disconnects between the two carriers' reservations systems.
 But these issues have been largely resolved, and today such problems are the exception.

-Q. What do you suggest to folks who have expiring miles: transfer, sell, buy a magazine subscription?
+Q. What do you suggest to folks who have expiring miles: transfer, buy a magazine subscription?

 A. With so many opportunities to extend the life of miles, there's no good reason to allow them to expire.
 If you can't find an easy, cheap mile-earning purchase to keep your account active, redeeming as few as 400 miles for a magazine subscription is usually a solid value and will keep the remaining miles alive for 18 - 24 months, depending on the program.

-Q. When you have elite status on one airline, does that afford you any benefits on airlines that are in the same network, but are otherwise competitors (such as with two Star Alliance airlines; United and US Airways could be one example)?
+Q. When you have elite status on one airline, does that afford you any benefits on airlines that are in the same network?

 A. Some elite perks are offered to airlines' partner carriers, through one of the global airline alliances (SkyTeam, Star, Oneworld).
 But generally the most coveted perk, complimentary upgrades, is only offered on the airline in which status was earned.